1.0 The Central Bank and Regulator Supervisor Forum (CERES)

 6.1 Monitoring and Testing

 6.1(a) The CERES Forum systems are actively monitored 24/7.
-FS-ISAC operators use reasonable efforts to notify Members of the status of the system through the alert-mechanism specified by each Member Access Coordinator (i.e., mobile device).
+FS-ISAC operators use reasonable efforts to notify Subscribers of the status of the system through the alert-mechanism specified by each Subscriber Access Coordinator (i.e., mobile device).

 7.1 User Support Contact

-8.1(a) FS-ISAC, CERES Forum and its Members will comply with all laws and regulations governing antitrust and anticompetitive practices.
-FS-ISAC officers, directors, staff, and CERES Forum Members must not engage in any conduct that may constitute violation of these laws, including but not limited to price fixing, group boycotts, or allocations of markets among organizations or institutions.
+8.1(a) FS-ISAC, CERES Forum and its Subscribers will comply with all laws and regulations governing antitrust and anticompetitive practices.
+FS-ISAC officers, directors, staff, CERES Steering Committee and CERES Forum Subscribers must not engage in any conduct that may constitute violation of these laws, including but not limited to price fixing, group boycotts, or allocations of markets among organizations or institutions.

 8.1(b) To assure compliance with this policy: